 How to use the basic functions of your controller client

 When you feel you are ready to take your theory test, log in to Moodle and open the generic theory course.
 The test is at the bottom of the page and provides instructions before you begin.
 Good luck!

 Once you have completed the S1 e-Learning course and passed the S1 theory exam, send a ticket to the ATC Training department informing us of this.

 Aerodrome Specific Theory Training

-We will then enrol you onto the Gatwick Delivery and Ground e-Learning course to study the specifics of Gatwick in preparation for your practical session (OBS-S1 Part 2).
+We will then enrol you onto the Aerodrome Delivery and Ground e-Learning course to study the specifics of Gatwick or Manchester in preparation for your practical session (OBS-S1 Part 2).
 Once you have completed this and passed the final quiz, simply send us a ticket to inform us and we shall then set you up with your permissions to request practical one-to-one mentoring to complete the final part of your S1 training with instructions on how to do this.

 Part 2 Exam (Practical)